YonkoSultan/CyberNights-5/Wave.md

-After extracting the zipfile, we can obviously see a `pcap` file, which stores captured network packets.
+After extracting the zip file, we can obviously see a `pcap` file, which stores captured network packets.
 So we will use wireshark.

 During previewing the packets we notice that there is a few interesting `HTTP` packets.